-Between three and five years after leaving a TCES school or service, ninety per cent of our students are in education, training or employment, going on to study at college and university and pursuing careers in social care, retail and theatre amongst others.
+Between three and five years after leaving a TCES school or service, 90% of our students are in education, training or employment, going on to study at college and university and pursuing careers in social care, retail and theatre amongst others.

-Our authentic commitment to inclusion has enabled us to with over 3,000 children and young people, and we have never permanently excluded a single child — fixed term exclusions have also been reduced to zero.
+Our authentic commitment to inclusion has enabled us to work with over 3,000 children and young people, and we have never permanently excluded a single child — fixed term exclusions have also been reduced to zero.
 We do not exclude pupils.

 Threat of exclusion is not an effective deterrent.
 We have seen time and again how it simply further ostracises children and young people who need our support.
 Goldsmiths University of London carried out independent research exploring our approach and concluded that our 'never give up' attitude and refusal to exclude was “highly effective in transforming our pupils lives educationally, emotionally and socially.”

-We provide a sector-leading therapeutic education, pupil leadership and LIFE curriculum across both of our day schools (Newham and East Acton), rated by Ofsted as Good and Outstanding respectively.
+We provide a sector-leading therapeutic education, pupil leadership and LIFE curriculum across both of our day schools (East Acton and Newham), rated Good by Ofsted.
 Our schools pride themselves on delivering a five part curriculum together with a unique therapeutic model of Integrated, Systemic and Milieu Therapy (ISMT), which we call our "Great Minds" therapeutic education programme.

-Our TCES Create Learning Primary and TCES Create in the Community services run alongside TCES East London and works with pupils who are extremely vulnerable or who are a high risk to other pupils.
-The service has a clear mission to provide intensive support initially as part of our ‘step down’ model.
-TCES Create Learning pupils have pathway plans to drive their integration and step-down into our East London school and mainstream colleges.
+Our TCES Create Learning Primary and TCES Create in the Community services run alongside TCES East London and work with pupils who are extremely vulnerable or who are a high risk to other pupils.
+Create services have a clear mission to provide intensive support initially as part of our ‘step down’ model.
+TCES Create pupils have pathway plans to drive their integration and step-down into our East London school and mainstream colleges.
 TCES Create Learning Primary pupils have pathway plans to return to mainstream or step-down into our East London school at Year 7.

-In 2020 we launched TCES Home Learning to provide a full curriculum for children and young people who are unable to physically attend school for a variety of reasons, including severe anxiety and school phobia.
-This service provides either distance learning or a face to face tuition service according to the specific needs of the student.
+TCES National Online School offers an interim support and full curriculum for children and young people aged 5-25 years who are unable to physically attend school for a variety of reasons, including severe anxiety and school phobia.
+This service provides either virtual learning or can offer face to face tuition according to the specific needs of the student.
 Programmes are underpinned by therapy where needed.